 Some applications specifically request that you provide a personal narrative, while others focus more on educational and professional experience.

-In either case, it’s important to connect your experiences (personal, educational, or professional) to the goals and requirements of the program to which you are applying and to be guided by the essay instructions as to the main content of your essay.
+In either case, it’s important to connect your experiences (personal, educational, or professional) to the goals and requirements of the program to which you are applying and to be guided by the instructions as to the main content of your statement.

 How experimental should I be?

-Sometimes doing something unusual with your essay can be a way to stand out from the crowd.
+Sometimes doing something unusual with your statement can be a way to stand out from the crowd.

 It can be risky, however, and it requires a high degree of sophistication and skill.
 Whatever flashy or clever tactic you choose to use, you have to be able to use it to complete the task at hand, which is to demonstrate your preparation and suitability for the program to which you are applying.

-At the same time, readers of experimental essays have vastly different reactions to them.
-While some appreciate a break from the more standard essay, others may see it as a failure to follow instructions.
+At the same time, readers of experimental statements have vastly different reactions to them.
+While some appreciate a break from the more standard statement, others may see it as a failure to follow instructions.
 A safer strategy is to use compelling details and a clear, artful writing style.

 Should I format this as a standard essay (with an introduction, body, conclusion)?

 To one degree or another, yes.
-You want to give your essay a discernable shape — one that indicates a direction, takes your reader to a destination, and helps him or her understand the significance of what you’ve written about.
+You want to give your statement a discernable shape — one that indicates a direction, takes your reader to a destination, and helps them understand the significance of what you’ve written about.